 photo credit: Sam Horvath

 Previous memberships include the Clubbed Thumb Early-Career Writers’ Group, the New Georges Audrey Residency, The COOP's Clusterf**k, Fresh Ground Pepper’s PlayGroup, BMI’s Librettists Workshop and Theatre Masters.
-She is currently a 2020 New Georges Audrey Resident and will be a New Dramatists member starting Fall 2021.
-Currently under commission from MTC/Sloan and Playwrights Horizons/Soundstage.
+She is currently a Resident at New Dramatists.
+Currently under commission from MTC/Sloan, True Love Productions, and Playwrights Horizons.
 She received her MFA in Writing for Performance from Brown University.

 As a performer, she has performed at and with HERE, Dixon Place, Incubator Arts, Mabou Mines, Lust & Liberty, UglyRhino Productions, Communal Spaces with The Motor Company, and Williamstown Theatre Festival among others.
 She is the 2011 recipient of the Goddard Rhetorical Prize for excellence in performance at Tufts University, where she earned her B.A. in Drama.

 She has completed one half-marathon and has kept a fish alive for one month.